 Appealing College Registration Decisions

-If you have applied to the College and been denied certification, you may appeal the decision to the Registration Appeals Committee.
-You can also appeal any term, condition or limitation imposed on your certificate when you were certified.
+If the College denied your application, you can appeal the decision through the Registration Appeals Committee, an objective and impartial body made up of Council members.
+The fee is $99.
+You can also appeal any term, condition or limitation (TCL) imposed on your certificate when you were certified.